Sid141004/LeetBuddy/README.md

 Select the leetbuddy/ folder

+### 3. Add Your Gemini API Key
+On first installation the browser will take u to an options page.

+Enter your Gemini API key as instructed.

+Save your key.

+💡 You can get an API key from Google AI Studio

-You're now ready to use LeetBuddy!
+## You're now ready to use LeetBuddy!